luanliima/luanliima/README.md

 - 📊 Atualmente trabalho no Exército brasileiro
 - 🌱 No momento estou aprendendo Phyton, C#, C++
-- 🤝 estou procurando colaborar com qualquer projeto open source
+- 🤝 I'm looking to collaborate with any open source project
 - 📫 How to reach me Luaanliima@live.com
-- 📚 estou procurando ajuda para meu desenvolvimento profissional
+- 📚 I'm looking for help with my professional development

 <div align="center">
   <a href="https://github.com/luanliima">